 Markele Cullins is a multidisciplinary artist based in Los Angeles, CA + Baltimore, MD.

 Cullins was a founding member of Oak Hill Center for Education and Culture, and co-founded 4C Gallery, an online gallery for artists of color.
-Cullins also collaborates with communities and students as a designer to create zines preserving Baltimore public history.
+They also collaborate with communities and students as a designer to create zines preserving Baltimore public history.

 Email Markelecullins@gmail.com to say hi, ask questions + for work or collaboration inquires